 The Universities rely on Laclede Gas Co. v Amoco Oil Co.
 522 F.2d 33 (8th Cir.
 1975) (applying Missouri law) to justify a preliminary injunction.
 That case does not help them.
 In Laclede, the seller threatened to breach a long-term propane contract by limiting the supply, and raising the price, of propane supplied to the plaintiff buyer.
 The court granted specific performance, finding that alternative suppliers would offer only short-term contracts and that the buyer might not be able to receive any propane after that time.

 The situation here is distinguishable in several important respects.
-First, the switch to Utility service has not increased the risk that the Universities will lose electricity.
+First, the re-sourcing to Utility service has not increased the risk that the Universities will lose electricity.
 Power service has continued uninterrupted (at least compared to other California customers).
 There is no reason to think that will change.
 Second, this is not a long-term contract.
 It expires next year anyway.
 Third, there has not even been an anticipatory breach here, as in Laclede.
 Enron has ensured that the Universities still receive electricity at the same price.
 Enron, not the Universities, is absorbing all monetary losses to fulfill that price guarantee.
 Enron has offered to provide the same range of ancillary services.
 At the end of the day, the Universities will thus not even be entitled to any appreciable money damages.

 II PLAINTIFFS WILL NOT PREVAIL ON THE MERITS